11

 Martial arts is a journey.
 Maybe it is time for yours to continue?

 If you are involved in the national/regional infrastructure of of your art's organisation then politics is a necessary evil.
 I suggest reading The Prince by Niccolò Machiavelli.
-In fact, you should read it whatever: it is a great book.
-But this does not appear to be what OP is asking about.
+It is a great book.

 The answer depends on what you prioritize in this situation.